WMBQ-CD

-WMBQ-CD (channel 46) is a class A low–power, First Nations Experience-affiliated television station, licensed to New York, New York.
-Owned by WNET, the station is sister to the city's two PBS member stations, Newark-licensed WNET (channel 13), Garden City-licensed WLIW (channel 21), and WNDT-CD (channel 14).
+WMBQ-CD (channel 46) is a class A television station in New York City, affiliated with First Nations Experience (FNX).
+Owned by The WNET Group, it is sister station to the city's two PBS member stations, Newark, New Jersey–licensed WNET (channel 13) and Garden City, New York–licensed WLIW (channel 21), as well as WNDT-CD (channel 14).

-Under a channel sharing arrangement, WMBQ-CD and WNDT-CD share transmitter facilities with WNET at One World Trade Center.
-Despite WMBQ-CD and WNDT-CD legally holding low-power class A licenses, they transmit using WNET's full-power spectrum.
+Under a channel sharing arrangement, WMBQ-CD shares transmitter facilities with WLIW at One World Trade Center.
+Despite WMBQ-CD legally holding a low-power class A license, it transmits using WLIW's full-power spectrum.
 This ensures complete reception across the New York City television market.

 History

 As W22BM and WLBX-LP

-A construction permit for UHF channel 22 in Cranford, New Jersey was granted to Craig Fox with alpha-numeric call-sign W22BM on February 11, 1993; it signed on in March 1997.
+A construction permit for UHF channel 22 in Cranford, New Jersey, was granted to Craig Fox with alpha-numeric call-sign W22BM on February 11, 1993; it signed on in March 1997.
 The call-sign was changed to WLBX-LP on April 24, 1998.
 WLBX-LP was previously an affiliate of The Box until that network's acquisition by Viacom in 2001; the station then carried MTV2 like many other former Box stations.
 On September 11, 2001, WLBX-LP aired footage from CNN and TechTV.